dps923/winter2017/assignments/a6-query-itunes-store.md

 #### Code the segue in the MediaSearch controller
 We suggest that you configure the segue now, to confirm that it is working correctly.
 Do this BEFORE working with the network.

 The idea will be to simply gather the text that is entered in the artist, album, and song text fields, and pass them to the list/table view controller, where they will be rendered.
+For example:

 ```swift
 override func prepare(for segue: UIStoryboardSegue, sender: Any?) {